Antonio Tajani: European Commissioner for Industry and Entrepreneurship

-During 2012 Tajani led the drafting of a proposal to simplify the procedure to register cars in another Member State within the European Union.
-Concretely, the proposal, which should come into force in 2014, aims at reducing to a minimum the administrative procedures necessary to register cars, vans, trucks and buses in another Member State.
-Furthermore, it will be impossible to register in another country a stolen vehicle, thanks to the enhanced cooperation of the competent authorities at the European level.
+During 2012, Tajani led the drafting of a proposal to simplify the procedure to register cars in another member state within the European Union.
+Concretely, the proposal, which should come into force in 2014, aims at reducing to a minimum the administrative procedures necessary to register cars, vans, trucks and buses in another member state.
+Furthermore, it would be impossible to register in another country a stolen vehicle, thanks to the enhanced cooperation of the competent authorities at the European level.
+In order to support the European fight against counterfeiting of industrial goods, in December 2012, Vice President Tajani launched an awareness campaign for the citizens.
+Moreover, in February 2013 the European Commission further reinforced market surveillance through a plan to reinforce the controls of the products in the internal market.
+In particular, the "Made in" is part of the discussion on counterfeiting, especially for the textile sector in Italy.
+The package presented by Tajani and Tonio Borg, European Commissioner for Health and Consumer Policy introduces among other things the denomination 'Made In' for products manufactured in and outside the EU, so as to better supervise what enters into the European market.